The Invariant Measures of some Infinite Interval Exchange Maps: Main results

+\name{ss:emc} Let $S$ be a translation surface and $\bm \theta \in \Circ$.
+Such a choice of direction determines a foliation $\F_{\bm \theta} $ of $S$ by orbits of the straight line flow in direction $\bm \theta$.
+This foliation is {\em singular} in the sense that some leaves hit singularities.
+There is a standard method of constructing a non-singular leaf space from such a foliation; we split all singular leaves into two leaves.
+These leaves are then joined up to make continuous leaves: one split leaf moves leftward around each singularity it hit and the other leaf moves rightward around each the singularity.
+We use $\hat \F_\btheta $ to denote this non-singular leaf space, which we call the {\em split leaf space}.
+In our setting, $\hat \F_\btheta$ is a lamination.
+See Appendix \ref{sect:coding} for a more rigorous description of this construction.

-Again let $S$ be a translation surface and let $\bm \theta \in \Circ$.
-Then we can consider the space of locally finite transverse measures to the foliation $\F_{\bm \theta}$.
-A {\em locally finite $\F_{\bm \theta}$-transverse measure} is one which assigns finite measure to every compact transversal to $\F_{\bm \theta}$.
-We also insist that these measures have no atoms supported on singular leaves.
-(Singular leaves are trajectories of the straight-line flow which hit singularities in forward or backward time, and therefore are not defined for all time.)
-An example of such a measure is the {\em Lebesgue $\F_{\bm \theta}$-transverse measure} on $S$.
-If $\gamma:[0,1] \to S$ is a differentiable transversal path, the Lebesgue $\F_{\bm \theta}$-transverse measure satisfies
+A {\em locally finite $\hat \F_{\bm \theta}$-transverse measure} is one which assigns finite measure to every compact transversal to the leaf space.
+An example of such a measure is the {\em Lebesgue transverse measure} on $S$.
+If $\gamma:[0,1] \to S$ is a differentiable transversal path, the Lebesgue $\hat \F_{\bm \theta}$-transverse measure satisfies

 where $\wedge$ denotes the usual wedge product between vectors in the plane;